NOTICE OF PRIVACY PRACTICES

 - Medical information may be disclosed when necessary to comply with Workers’ Compensation.

 - Medical information may be disclosed in response to a court and/or administrative order in a lawsuit or similar proceeding.

 - In order to contact you for fundraising activities supported by our practice.
 You have the option to opt out of receiving these communications by sending a written request to the privacy officer.

-- Request that our practice restrict uses and disclosures of your health information.
-However, we are not required to agree to the requested restriction unless you are requesting a restriction on the use and disclosure of your protected health information to a health plan for payment or health care operations and such information pertains to a health care item or service which you paid for in full or out of pocket.
-These requests should be made in writing to the address given in this privacy notice.
-In your request, you must tell us (a) what information you want to limit; (b) whether you want to limit our use, disclosure, or both; and (c) to whom you want the limits to apply.
+- Request our practice to restrict uses and disclosures of your health information.
+However, we are not required to agree to the requested restriction unless you are requesting a restriction on the use and disclosure of your protected health information to a health plan for payment or healthcare operations and such information pertains to a healthcare item or service which you paid for in full and out of pocket.
+These requests should be made in writing to the address given in this Privacy Notice.
+In your request, you must tell us (a) what information you want to limit; (b) whether you want to limit our use, disclosure, or both, and (c) to whom you want the limits to apply.

 - Be notified upon a breach of any of your unsecured protected health information.

-- Request that we communicate with you regarding your confidential medical information by different means or at different locations.
-This request must be made to our practice in writing.
+- Request that we communicate with you regarding your confidential medical information by different means or to different locations.
+This request must be made in writing to our practice.

 - Request photocopies of your medical records on file and/or a copy of this Notice of Privacy Practices.
 If you need a photocopy, please notify the receptionist.

-- Receive a list of all the times your medical information has been shared by our office or our business associates for six years prior to the request date, other than treatment, payment, health care operations, and/or other specified exceptions.
+- Receive a list of all the times your medical information has been shared by our office or our business associates for six years prior to the request date, other than treatment, payment, healthcare operations and/or other specified exception.